 There are several key user interface elements on the screen that serve important functions for accessing different aspects of the application:

-Links Menu - click on this to access links to other content on our website, and to view your scenario library,
+Main Menu - click on this to access links to other content on our website, and to view your scenario library,

 Simulation Controls - these are the controls for starting, stepping through, stopping or saviing your simulation.

 Save Button - Save your scenario to your scenarios library.

 Frame counter - The number here represents the current frame of the simulation.

 The panels shown below are accessed by clicking the small wrench icon in the upper left hand corner of the screen.
 Each panel has its own function with different information displayed and often editable by the user.